Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-unstake.md

 Ensure you have a small amount of BNB for the gas fee.

-Unstaking BNB tokens is a multi-step process involving sending several transactions to the BNB smart-contracts deployed in Binance chain and Binance Smart Chain.
+Unstaking BNB tokens is a multi-step process involving sending several transactions to the BNB smart-contracts deployed in Binance chain and BNB Chain.

 BNB tokens are transferred to your wallet automatically when the unstaking process completes.
 There is no additional cost for this.
 :::